 We started evaluating medical alert systems back in 2015, when members of the Tech-enhanced Life community told us they were having great difficulty making sense of the competing marketing claims, and that there seemed to be no objective source of information on the Internet about these products.

-In our initial evaluations we acquired, and did in-depth, hands-on evaluation of over 50 medical alert products, and then published our research in the form of this “Selection Guide” and accompanying “Selection Tool” — so others could benefit from our work.
+In our initial evaluations we acquired, and did in-depth, hands-on evaluation of over 50 medical alert products, and then published our research in the form of a “Selection Guide” and accompanying “Selection Tool” — so others could benefit from our work.

 The people who do the actual evaluations are technologists rather than journalists, and are themselves either older adults or the children of aging parents.